-Command CALIBRATE INSERT Command Syntax CALINS <press> <channels><cr></cr></channels></press> Arguments Description This command reads one averaged frame of pressure and temperature counts and stores the information in memory in the INSERT format shown in the CALIBRATE Command.
+Command CALIBRATE INSERT Command Syntax CALINS <press> <channels><cr></cr></channels></press> Arguments <press> - a real number that represents the calibration pressure for this point. <channels> - a combination of: module-port for one channel; or: module-port, module-port for multiple modules; or module-portmodule-port for a range of modules.
+Module is the physical location of the module in the system.
+Port is a single pressure sample point within a module.</channels></press> Description This command reads one averaged frame of pressure and temperature counts and stores the information in memory in the INSERT format shown in the CALIBRATE Command.
 NOTE: The DSM4000 does not control the calibration.
 It will only read the information when commanded.
 Returns <nl> nl - end of line NOTE: When this command returns the prompt, a SAVE command must be issued.
 The DSM4000 software will insert the stored data in the Module Profile Files.</nl> Example If a user wanted to calibrate a module installed in position 3 at 15 psi: Apply CTL1 and CTL2 Control pressures Connect a pressure standard to the CAL input.
 Enter the command: CALINS 15 3-13-16 <cr> The DSM4000 software will measure the counts for each channel and write the new master plane information into memory.</cr>